 At the end of the valley, a single track lane entered the grounds of Lee Abbey and ascended to higher ground.
 The gloom lifted just long enough to give a sneaky, rewarding view down the coastline towards Lee Bay, before swallowing it up again.
 I turned round and headed back to Lynton, with my head in the clouds.

 The town was busier than the previous evening.
 It could hardly be quieter.
 Wednesday seemed like the new Monday round here.
 Everything kicked off again on Thursdays when there would have been plenty of eating options.
 Another night’s stay was so tempting.
 Sitting in Charlie’s Coffee Place, gently seduced by the Scandinavian wood and neon vibe, I realised I had barely scratched the surface of Lynton and Lynmouth.
 Plans had been made though, and restraint won the day.
 The bus over the moor whisked me back to Barnstaple and I idly wondered how busy the towns would be when high summer sun was hitting the sea, compared to the south Devon hotspots, or Ilfracombe and Bude further west on this coast.
 With that, the cloud broke and the late afternoon was filled with sunshine.
 I think I made the wrong decision.

-Previous episode: The Atlantic Highway, North Cornwall Next episode: Somerset
+Previous episode: The Atlantic Highway, North Cornwall Next episode: In the land of the mangelwurzel - Somerset